rdignard08/RGLockbox/README.md

 Installation
 =======
-Using cocoapods add `pod 'RGLockbox'` to your Podfile and run `pod install`
+Using cocoapods add `pod 'RGSwiftKeychain'` to your Podfile and run `pod install`

 License
 =======